Why you should Consider an Irish Holding Company

 - Supportive state agencies

-- No ‘Thin Capitalization rules’ or ‘Controlled Foreign Company’
+- No ‘Thin Capitalisation rules’ or ‘Controlled Foreign Company’

 - Being able to combine your trading activities with its holding company function.

 It’s easy to see why Ireland is an attractive place to set up a business and to do business.
 That’s why you should Consider an Irish Holding Company.
-Finally, for more details contact us today on enquiries@citytrust.ie or call 01-6753140
+Finally, for more details, contact us today at enquiries@citytrust.ie or call 01-6753140